Burwood Park: Profile

 Burwood Park is one of a number of private gated estates in Surrey, among them the Wentworth Estate and St. George's Hill, known for social exclusivity and high-net-worth residents.
 House prices in Burwood Park typically start from around £2m and have been stimulated in recent years because of an ongoing trend for wealthy homeowners to sell London property and decamp to Surrey.

 Burwood Park, along with neighbouring Ashley Park, have been described as "the most exclusive addresses" in the Walton-on-Thames area.
+Nevertheless, a 2014 article in The Times noted it was not part of the 'first tier' of Surrey estates in general — a distinction belonging to Wentworth and St George's Hill — and formed part of a second group where cost per square foot is lower.

 In 2013, two streets on the estate, Broadwater Close and Chargate Close, were revealed to be among the most expensive places in the country to buy property.

+Security

+Burwood Park has four entrances: a main entrance and three which are restricted to residents only.
+The main entrance has automatic number-plate recognition.
+In 2020, a park warden was appointed to patrol the estate and a security hut was also installed at the main entrance.

+Having a property "double-gated" — which refers to the practice of installing a separate gate and security system on an individual home, in addition to the security of the wider estate — is against the covenants.
+Nevertheless, many residents own properties with their own gates, achieved through bypassing the residents association and appealing directly to the local council.
+This behaviour has proved divisive within the community.

 Location and transport

 Burwood Park is in the borough of Elmbridge, Surrey, and is bordered by a public road to its west, with Hersham to the immediate east, and by Burhill Golf Course to the south.
 The Ashley Park estate lies to the north of Burwood Park.

 Within ⅓ miles (500 metres) is Walton-on-Thames railway station which offers fast (non-stopping) service trains to London Waterloo, Basingstoke, Woking and Surbiton.
 The feasibility of quick commuting is part of the appeal of the wider area.
 Burwood Park in particular is known to be "well-connected" yet also offer a sense of seclusion to its residents.